Ozempic Side Effects

 Ozempic Face and Ozempic Neck

-Some people who take semaglutide for weight loss may experience noticeably sagging skin on the face, neck, buttocks or other areas.
-On the internet, this is commonly called Ozempic face, Ozempic neck and even Ozempic butt.
+Some people using semaglutide for weight loss may get sagging skin on their face, neck, or buttocks.
+Online, this is commonly called Ozempic face, Ozempic neck and even Ozempic butt.

-However, it is also important to know that it takes time for skin to recoil, and some degree of loose skin will likely persist after significant weight loss.
+It takes time for skin to recoil.
+Some loose skin will likely remain after significant weight loss.

 Serious Ozempic Side Effects

-Rare but serious Ozempic side effects include pancreatitis, allergic reactions, kidney issues and other uncommon but severe complications.
+Ozempic can cause rare but serious side effects.
+These include pancreatitis, allergic reactions, and kidney issues.
+There are also other severe but uncommon complications.
 The drug has an FDA boxed warning for thyroid C-cell tumors, medullary thyroid carcinoma and multiple endocrine neoplasia syndrome type 2 (MEN 2).

 - Acute gallbladder disease